 Loch Ness can, under the severest weather conditions, produce waves 10’ high, but I was more than happy with the present ones of about 2’; the freeboard on the boat is about a foot, so even very small waves look quite impressive, especially when the wind produces white horses on them!

 I started to look about for places to land, should it be necessary, but none came into view, and even the pleasure boat jetty at the Clansman Hotel was highly unsuitable.
 I made the decision to row like the blazes and hope for the best.
 I passed Abriachan and Dores, the boat not feeling that comfortable in the following sea.
 At last the wind and water abated and I eventually entered Loch Dochfour, just SW of Inverness.

 Only a couple of miles to go and the challenge would be complete.
 The finish line may not have been as public or dramatic as Tower Bridge in 2009, but the sense of achievement was every bit as fulfilling.
 I had rowed about 70 miles in 20 hours, over 6 days and had taken approximately 24,000 strokes with the much loved carbon fibre oars.
 As I write this the sum raised stands at about £24,000- just about £1 for every stroke!

 I am greatly indebted to all those who have contributed financially- friends, family and Liverymen.
-Also to Louise Waller, who helped by setting up the donation page, which made the whole process so much easier.
 But, most importantly, I want to acknowledge the contribution of my wife Ruthie; without her it would have been far more difficult.
 Her practical support and encouragement every step of the way made this great adventure possible.
 By way of a treat, after over 2 months rowing and 5 months building the boat, I went over to the River Dee and caught two Salmon – God really was on my side this Summer!